jonkavana/Programming-and-Scripting-EOY-Project/README.md

-                        6.1) Output of each variable to a single text file - completed 6.2) Saves a histogram of each variable of png file type - completed 6.3) Outputs a scatter plot of each pair of variables.- completed 6.4) Prepare all of the above as if were to be presented, but contained in the git hub repository, specifically in relation to the code. - completed
+                        6.1) Output of each variable to a single text file - completed 6.2) Saves a histogram of each variable of png file type - completed 6.3) Outputs a scatter plot of each pair of variables.- completed 6.4) Prepare all of the above as if were to be presented - completed 6.4.1) To be contained in the git hub repository, specifically in relation to the code. - completed

         Section C) Minimum Acceptance standards breakdown per file to be submitted:
                 7) README